 Staff Research projects Publications Laboratories

-Department of Information Optics (ZOI) conducts research on optics, photonics and optometry focused on the design and fabrication of photonic and nanooptical structures as well as on electromagnetic modeling.
-We are interested in novel materials with prospect applications in photonics, plasmonics and photovoltaics.
-In recent years we have been realizing projects on plasmonics, layered optical metamaterials, superresolving imaging, photovoltaics, photonic crystal and nanostructured fibers, SNOM microscopy and optical applications of the theory of compressive sensing.
+The Information Optics Department (ZOI) researches optics, photonics, and optometry focused on the design and fabrication of photonic and nano-optical structures as well as on electromagnetic modelling.
+We are interested in novel materials with prospect applications in photonics, plasmonics, and photovoltaics.
+In recent years we have been realizing projects on plasmonics, layered optical metamaterials, super resolving imaging, photovoltaics, photonic crystal and nanostructured fibres, SNOM microscopy, and optical applications of the theory of compressive sensing.

-The Information Optics Department has its roots in the Holographics Laboratory created by Katarzyna Chałasińska-Macukow and Tomasz Szoplik, now professors, and was placed under the Institute of Geophysics in 1980 in order to conduct research on methods of holographic image recording, holographic memories, holographic investigation of fog, and image recognition techniques.
+The Information Optics Department has its roots in the Holographics Laboratory created by professors Katarzyna Chałasińska-Macukow and Tomasz Szoplik and was placed under the Institute of Geophysics in 1980 to research methods of holographic image recording, holographic memories, holographic investigation of fog, and image recognition techniques.
 Though, current research fields are not directly related to geophysics.

-The Information Optics Department (ZOI) is headed by Rafał Kotyński.
+The Information Optics Department is headed by dr hab.
+Rafał Kotyński.

 Information Optics Department consists of the following research groups:

-- Nanophotonics (Tomasz Antosiewicz) - in our research group, we explore how the spatial formation of matter at the nanometer scale affects its interaction with light and how these phenomena can be used to build more efficient devices.
+- Nanophotonics (dr hab.
+Tomasz Antosiewicz) - in our research group, we explore how the spatial formation of matter at the nanometer scale affects its interaction with light and how these phenomena can be used to build more efficient devices.
 Our research is part of the development of functional metamaterials and nanophotonics.

-- Superresolution and computational imaging (Rafał Kotyński) - we conduct research on indirect imaging methods including single-pixel imaging as well as on the theory of compressive sensing.
+- Superresolution and computational imaging (dr hab.
+Rafał Kotyński) - we research indirect imaging methods including single-pixel imaging as well as on the theory of compressive sensing.
 We are also working on superresolution, in particular on the imaging properties of layered optical metamaterials.

-- Functional Materials (Tomasz Stefaniuk) - research conducted in our group prace is linked to the concept of nanostructured optical materials.
+- Functional Materials (dr Tomasz Stefaniuk) - research conducted at our group price is linked to the concept of nanostructured optical materials.
 This is a class of materials with unique optical properties resulting from the nanostructurization process and which go beyond the properties of component materials.

-- Plasmonics (Piotr Wróbel) - the group is focused on the design, modeling, fabrication and measurements of plasmonic structures, as well as on the development of fabrication technologies and measurement techniques of these structures.
+- Plasmonics (dr Piotr Wróbel) - the group is focused on the design, modelling, fabrication, and measurements of plasmonic structures, as well as on the development of fabrication technologies and measurement techniques of these structures.